Professor-G/MicroLIA/docs/source/Examples.rst

 -  ``zoom_range`` (tuple): Tuple of floats (min_zoom, max_zoom) specifying the range of zoom in/out values.
 If set to (0.9, 1.1), for example, the zoom will be randomly chosen between 90% to 110% the original image size, note that the image size thus increases if the randomly selected zoom is greater than 1, therefore it is recommended to also input an appropriate image_size.
 Defaults to None, which disables this procedure.

 -  ``skew_angle`` (float): The maximum absolute value of the skew angle, in degrees.
 This is the maximum because the actual angle to skew by will be chosen from a uniform distribution between the negative and positive skew_angle values.
 Defaults to 0, which disables this feature.
+Using this feature is not recommended!

 Rotating, skewing, and flipping images can make the training model more robust to variations in the orientation and perspective of the input images.
 Likewise, shifting left/right and up/down will help make the model translation invariant and thus robust to the position of the object of interest within the image.
 These are the recommended methods to try at first, as other techniques such as blending and applying random mask cutouts may alter the classes too dramatically.